tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Answer* (akrishnamurthy-stat6250): FORMAT can be defined for either character or numeric data and cannot hold mixed data types.
 When the specified values are character, the format name should begin with '$' and values should be enclosed within quotes.
 Format for numeric values should not be enclosed within quotes and format name should not begin with '$'.
 - Question (lceballos-stat6250): Why can't you have different character and numeric values as value statements?
 - Answer (lceballos-stat6250): The format of the values must be predefined.
+- *Question* (kamirneni-stat6250): Can we enter special characters in ranges in VALUE statement?